-Acromegaly is a hormonal disorder that leads to the abnormal growth of hands, feet and and face as shown in the below image This disorder is caused due to the excessive production of the Growth Hormone(GH) produced by the Pituitary gland.
+Acromegaly is a hormonal disorder that leads to the abnormal growth of hands, feet and face as shown in the below image This disorder is mainly caused due to the excessive production of the Growth Hormone(GH) produced by the Pituitary gland.

-What are the causes Acromegaly?
+What are the Causes of Acromegaly?

-What are the symptoms of Acromegaly?
+What are the Symptoms of Acromegaly?